cozees/cook/spec/language.md

     }
 }

-// loop in item in array, this can also be done using range like below for index, value in [1, 2, 3] {
-    // block execution
-    // it's safe to remove item from array
-}

 // using math interval syntax to exclude value in range.
 Below index i is loop
-// starting from 0 til 2 rather 3
+// starting from 0 until 2 rather 3.
-A = [1, 2, 3]
+// The loop step is increase by 2 rather than the default value 1 A = [1, 2, 3]
 for i in [0..sizeof A):2 {
     // block execution